 This Sweet Basil Vinegar came out absolutely delicious.
 Its fragrance is bold.
 Yet it stands up to the vinegar and has a great balance.
 I have been using it in place of plain vinegar for an extra punch of flavor in salad dressings.
 I can’t wait to try it over garden fresh kale this fall (I’m hoping my kale will be ready to harvest in about 3 weeks).

 - sweet basil – 3 large handfuls

-Harvest your sweet basil, wash well, and push them down off the stems.
+Harvest your sweet basil, wash well, and strip the leaves down and off the stems.
+You may save the stems for a delicious vegetable stock.
 Lay your basil flat on a cutting board.
 Take the flat side of a chef’s knife and smack it down onto your sweet basil to release the oils and aroma.
 Place basil leaves into a quart mason jar.
 Top off with plain old white vinegar — I used Great Value White Vinegar which costs under $2 at Wal-Mart.

 Cap your vinegar and store in a cool dark place for two weeks.
 During that two week time, swoosh your vinegar around every couple of days.

 After two weeks, strain your vinegar into a clean mason jar.
 Or, use the pretty vinegar bottles if you must have them!
 To strain the basil leaves out, I used an old-school Mr. Coffee basket-style coffee filter.